dzervoudakes/grindstonejs/README.md

 ##### hasClass()

-_Detects whether or not the target element has the specified class._
+_Detect whether or not the target element has the specified class._

 ```
 $(selector).hasClass(class); => returns "true" or "false"